DWDB-TV

 DWDB-TV (channel 27) is a television station in Metro Manila, Philippines, serving as the flagship of the GTV network.
-It is owned and operated by GMA Network, Inc. through its licensee and its subsidiary Citynet Network Marketing and Productions, Inc. alongside GMA flagship DZBB-TV (channel 7).
-Both stations share studios at the GMA Network Center, EDSA corner Timog Avenue, Diliman, Quezon City, Metro Manila while DWDB-TV's hybrid analog and digital transmitting facility is located at the GMA Tower of Power, Charles Conrad Street, Barangay Culiat, Quezon City, Metro Manila (sharing facilities with sister stations GMA 7, Barangay LS 97.1 and Super Radyo DZBB 594) and it's alternate analog and digital SFN transmitter is located at #23 Sumulong Highway, Brgy.
-Santa Cruz, Antipolo City, Rizal Province.
+It is owned and operated by GMA Network, Inc. through its licensee and subsidiary Citynet Network Marketing and Productions, Inc. (CNMPI), alongside GMA flagship DZBB-TV (channel 7).
+Both stations, alongside radio flagships Super Radyo DZBB 594 and Barangay LS 97.1, share studios at the GMA Network Center, EDSA corner Timog Avenue, Diliman, Quezon City, Metro Manila while DWDB-TV's hybrid analog and digital transmitting facility is located at the GMA Tower of Power, Charles Conrad Street, Barangay Culiat, Quezon City, Metro Manila (sharing facilities with sister stations GMA-7, and Barangay LS 97.1).

 History

-Citynet 27: GMA's Foray into Independent Programming (1995-2001)
+Citynet 27: GMA's foray into independent programming (1995–2001)

 Citynet Television logo from 1995 until 1999.

 DWDB-TV, broadcasting as Citynet Television 27 (or simply Citynet 27), officially launched on August 27, 1995.
-Operated by GMA Network, Citynet 27 was designed to function as an independent station, primarily serving as a platform for imported programming, especially from the United States.
-This strategic move allowed GMA Network to allocate more prime-time slots on its main channel for domestic productions.
+Operated by GMA Network, Citynet 27 was designed to function as an independent station, primarily serving as a platform for imported programming, especially from the United States; this enabled the main GMA Network service (channel 7) to concentrate more on local programming.

 While heavily reliant on international content, Citynet 27 did feature a limited number of local productions.
-Notable among these were Citynet Television News, a flagship news program produced by Citynet News and Public Affairs, and Citycourt, an anthology series that dramatized significant court cases from Philippine history, including the trial of the national hero José Rizal, also produced by Citynet News and Public Affairs.
-Citynet formed its own news organization named Citynet News and Public Affairs, a division of GMA News and Public Affairs in partnership w/ Singaporean media networks CNBC Asia and the defunct Asia Business News (the former replaced and merged with the latter).
+Notable among these were Citynet Television News, a news program produced by CNMPI News and Public Affairs, and Citycourt, an anthology series that dramatized significant court cases from Philippine history, including the trial of the national hero José Rizal, also produced by Citynet News and Public Affairs.
+Citynet formed its own news organization as a sub-division of GMA News and Public Affairs in partnership w/ Singaporean media networks CNBC Asia and the defunct Asia Business News (the former replaced and merged with the latter).
 The station also notably aired the Venezuelan telenovela Ka Ina, making it one of the few Hispanic TV series locally dubbed in English at the time.

-Citynet 27's run as an independent station continued until 2001 when it underwent a rebranding.
+Citynet 27's run as an independent station continued until 1999 when it underwent a rebranding.